 While you might not expect your customers to actually read your terms in full before placing an order, you can point to clauses like this if the customer is not happy with how you've processed their order.

 You can use your Terms and Conditions to explain your WooCommerce store's returns policy.
-Alternatively, you can create a separate Returns Policy and incorporate that within your main Terms and Conditions.
+Alternatively, you can create a separate Return Policy and incorporate that within your main Terms and Conditions.

 Here's an example from outdoors goods retailer Blacks:

 Bear in mind that your customers may have consumer protections that entitle them to a refund under certain conditions.
-Your returns policy cannot override consumer rights that are determined by law.
+Your Return Policy cannot override consumer rights that are determined by return and refund laws.

 It's essential for an ecommerce business to make punctual and reliable deliveries.
 However, there may be circumstances in which this is not possible.